Chirudc/Advanced_SQL_for_Business_Intelligence/README.md

-# Advanced SQL for Business Intelligence at AtliQ Hardware
+# Advanced SQL for Business Intelligence

 ### 📜 License & Acknowledgment
 This repository is maintained by **[Chiranjeevi Dhanala](https://github.com/Chirudc)**.